ldtteam/MinecoloniesWiki/source/misc/customcitizennames.md

 ## Procedure

-1. Locate the file _minecolonies-server.toml_.<br>
+1. Locate the file _minecolonies-server.toml_.
+For information on how to find it, see the [config file](../../source/misc/configfile) page.<br>

-   For servers:<br>

-   	(minecraftServerFolder)/world/serverconfig/minecolonies-server.toml

-   For local worlds:<br>

-   	(minecraftFolder)/saves/(NameOfYourWorld)/serverconfig/minecolonies-server.toml

 2. Edit

-   You can use the official language templates we provide here or you can edit at your own risk.
+   You can use the official language templates we provide here, or you can edit at your own risk.
 If you decide to edit, don't forget to make a copy of the file first and follow the current structure.
    <br>
     <ul>